7 Best East Coast RV Destinations

 Choose a site over the dunes across from the ocean and enjoy days spent swimming, sunbathing, surfing, or fishing.
 For time away from the surf and sand, grab a kayak and paddle through the bayside marshes and search for deer, waterfowl, and the park’s feral horses.
 In fact, be prepared each evening for wild horses to roam through the campground, adding to the unique natural aura of the park.

-Sites feature limited amenities, with electric hookups in specific loops, and as Maryland’s most popular state park, it is wise to book a spot well in advance.
+RV sites feature limited amenities, with electric hookups in specific loops, and as Maryland’s most popular state park, it is wise to book a spot well in advance.
+Filled with stunning animals and beautiful views, Assateague Island State Park is nothing short of an oasis.

 Bar Harbor / Oceanside KOA Holiday, Maine

-Located on the west side of Mount Desert Island is the Bar Harbor / Oceanside KOA Holiday.
-This campground is the only one on the west side of the island and offers you the perfect spot to watch the sunset paint the horizon from a waterfront site.
+The Bar Harbor/Oceanside KOA Holiday is located on the west side of Mount Desert Island.
+This campground is the only one on the west side of the island and offers the perfect spot to watch the sunset paint the horizon from a waterfront site.

 If the coast is calling your name, we can help.
 At Transwest, we carry a vast selection of RVs, motorhomes, and camper trailers designed by leading manufacturers.
-Whether you are hoping to visit one of the above locations on our list, or you want to hit them all, we’ll help you get set up with the right motorhome for your needs.
+Whether you are hoping to visit one of the above locations on our list or you want to hit them all, we’ll set you up with the right motorhome for your needs.
 Stop by a Transwest location today or reach out to a team member to learn more about our inventory options.

 Share